-Students can use Kaltura to upload and share videos, but it is often a few additional steps than just uploading to Canvas directly.
-Canvas is the simplest option, meant for videos that are quick and don't require editing.
+Students can use Kaltura My Media to upload and share videos.
+The Canvas media recorder is another option, meant for videos that are short and don't require editing.

 - It is ideal if you can direct students to use the best recording tool for the task and provide instructions rather than tell them to do it however they want.
 If you have questions and would like to discuss the options with a staff person, contact email@example.com to get connected.

-- While Canvas is often a good option for students, instructors should use Kaltura for their videos and then embed them in Canvas so they can be captioned by staff if a student with a disability requires captions.
+- While Canvas is sometimes a good option for students, instructors should use Kaltura for their videos and then embed them in Canvas so they can include captions.

 When should students use Canvas for recordings?

 - The video is fairly short - approximately 1-3 minutes and under the 500 MB Canvas limit.

 - They are recording with a computer webcam or with a phone camera (not a recording of their computer screen).

 - How to record a video using the Canvas Recorder in the Rich Content Editor (Canvas guide)